In the Beginning:

 the point of Bible study—what’s in it for you?

-A good starting point when attempting to understand Scripture is to to ask: What does the Bible tell me about God?
+A good starting point when attempting to understand Scripture is to ask: What does the Bible tell me about God?
 The book of Genesis provides some excellent opportunities to learn about God because it records many instances in which God speaks directly to someone, or in which one of God’s angels speaks on God’s behalf.
 Identify these passages in thirty-first chapter in the book of Genesis.
 What do they tell you about God?
 Of what value is this information in your spiritual life?

 a note about Galeed & Mizpah

-In the thirty-first chapter of the book of Genesis, Galeed is the name of the location where Jacob and Laban enter into covenant, and Mizpah is the pillar the two men erect on the site.
+In the thirty-first chapter in the book of Genesis, Galeed is the name of the location where Jacob and Laban enter into covenant, and Mizpah is the pillar the two men erect on the site.
 This pillar named Mizpah is not to be confused with the town of Mizpah, which will be located in the land eventually given to the descendants of Benjamin, Jacob’s youngest son.

 a good exercise for review of the book of Genesis so far